 Almost a hundred participants attended the Fifth Workshop on Formal Methods and Tools for Security (FMATS5), held on 21-22 September at Microsoft Research Cambridge.
 The workshop, now on its fifth year, was attended by researchers, PhD students, industrialists and government employees with a common interest in formal methods and verification.
 The programme included 19 specialist talks, poster presentations and a session of short talks for PhD students, RAs and industrialists to introduce themselves to each other and the audience.

-For a list of the talks and slides, please see FMATS5’s programme.
+For a list of the talks please see FMATS5’s programme.

 - Mark Batty, University of Kent, Industrial concurrency specification for C/C++